flash62au/EngineDriver_Home/docs/operation/interface.rst

 TODO

-Accessed from the menu on the any of the main screens as ``Routes`` or by swiping left from the Throttle Screen if enabled in the Left with the ``Swipe through Routes?`` preference.
+Accessed from any of the main screens by the menu :menuselection:`Menu --> Routes` or by swiping left from the Throttle Screen if enabled in the Left with the ``Swipe through Routes?`` preference: :menuselection:`Menu --> Preferences --> Left/Right Swipe Preferences --> Swipe through Routes`

 This screen allows you to display all Routes that have been defined in JMRI or DCC++EX.